IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 * A project wants to adopt an auto-formatter.
 Much discussion is had and there is no consensus, but nobody is going to be that put out by not getting their favourite outcome, so the PMC just votes and takes the majority option.
 * The PMC votes on whether to accept a controversial patch.
 There is a majority, but several of the most knowledgeable committers vote against, citing security concerns.
 The PMC does not feel like they have consensus despite the majority and decides to escalate.
+* A controversial change is proposed that would change the future trajectory of the project, but not in a way that the TSC will care about.
+The PMC decides to agree on a formal voting threshold for deciding and hold a binding vote.
 * A committer wants to make a minor change.
 Nobody has very strong opinions, and so the secretary puts it to a vote.
 A few "+1"s come in, and nobody votes against, so the committer continues on the basis of some positive sentiment.

 </details>

 ### Escalating issues

-Issues that a group cannot resolve themselves should be escalated so that we can continue to make progress.
+Issues that a group cannot resolve themselves must be escalated so that we can continue to make progress.
 These can be technical problems, social problems, or conflicts between principles.

 The default escalation pathway is: